 The Blue Mosque is possibly Istanbul’s most famous attraction.
 The mosque has six minarets or towers and several domes.
 It isn’t actually blue – it was named the Blue Mosque because of its beautiful interior tiles – but it is absolutely stunning.

 Hagia Sofya has had several lives.
 It began as an Orthodox Cathedral and was turned into a mosque.
-In 1935, Ataturk proclaimed it a museum – although it is still considered by many to be the second biggest cathedral in the world.
+In 1935, Ataturk proclaimed it a museum – although many still consider it the second-biggest cathedral in the world.

 30 million tiny gold mosaic tiles cover the interior of the church.
 Yes, 30 million – that isn’t a typo.
 Make sure you head up the stairs to the mezzanine as it provides one of the best views of this stunning museum/church.